SuperOfficeDocs/superoffice-docs/docs/en/automation/crmscript/overview/getting-started.md

 * Ask your questions in the [!include[forums](includes/link-forum-cs.md)].

-* [!include[register as a developer](includes/link-register-dev.md)] to get access to your own sandbox environment and start exploring interaction with SuperOffice.
+* [Register as a developer][8] to get access to your own sandbox environment and start exploring interaction with SuperOffice.

 To develop applications and scripts in our SOD environment is free.
 [Required licenses][7] apply only in production (live).